66733-0948-XX Erbitux 100 MG/50ML SOLN (LILLY)

 Will NOT be used as part of an adjuvant treatment regimen

 Individual has NOT been previously treated with cetuximab or panitumumab

 Individual has progressive, metastatic or unresectable advanced disease with ANY ONE of the following:

 Previous failure on an oxaliplatin- and irinotecan-based regimen

 In combination with an irinotecan- or oxaliplatin-based regimen

-Head and Neck Cancer that is squamous cell carcinoma (SCCHN) and ANY ONE of the following:
+Head and Neck Cancer that is squamous cell carcinoma (SCCHN) and ALL of the following:

 Used in ANY ONE of the following types:

 Cancer of the Hypopharynx also used as a single agent for sequential chemoradiation

 Cancer of the Lip as primary concurrent chemoradiation as a single agent